freshaudio/fresh-audio/crew-members/amanda.md

 # Amanda Long
 _Bookings Manager_

-AKA Mand, absolutely loves Helvetica
+Absolutely loves Doris Day movies

 10 years experience in managing crew and production logistics both on and off the set.